cmakkaya/redis_sentinel/README.md

 ## Topics we will cover:
 1. Introduction
-1.1.
-What is Change Data Capture (CDC)?
+* 1.1.
+What is Caching?
-1.2.
-Apache Kafka
-1.3.
-Kafka Connect
-1.6.
-Kafka UI
-1.5.
-Debezium
-1.6.
-Debezium UI
-1.7.
-PostgreSQL
+* 1.2.
+Common Types of Caches
+* 1.2.1.
+Web cache (e.g., CDN)
+* 1.2.2.
+Database cache
+* 1.2.3.
+Client-side (Browser cache)
+* 1.2.4.
+CPU cache
+* 1.2.5.
+DNS cache
+* 1.3.
+What are the different database caching strategies?
+2. Redis
+* 2.1.
+What is Redis?
+* 2.2.
+Use cases
+* 2.3.
+Redis Cluster - Redis Sentinel
+* 2.4.
+Redis vs. Memcached
+3. Redis Insight
-2. Setting up the CDC environment (CDC Pipeline)
+4. Hands-on: Setting up the Redis Sentinel
-3. Creating the CDC connector
-4. Verify Connection and Functionality
+5. Verify Connection and Functionality
-5. Monitoring the Changes in PostgreSQL with CDC as a "Kafka Consumer Message"
-6. Using Kafka UI
+6. Using Redis Insight
-7. Using Debezium UI
+7. Checking whether the Failover Test is working or not
+8. Testing whether the new master actually accepts writes
-8. Clean Up
+9. Clean Up
-9. Conclusion
+10. Conclusion
-10. Next post: "Caching Azure Database for PostgreSQL Flexible Server Using Redis Sentinel"
+11. Next post: "Caching Azure Database for PostgreSQL Flexible Server Using Redis Sentinel"
-11. References
+12. References

 ## Hi there, <img src = "https://github.com/cmakkaya/cmakkaya/blob/main/wavehand.gif" width = "40" align="center"> Nice to see you. <img src="https://emojis.slackmojis.com/emojis/images/1531849430/4246/blob-sunglasses.gif?1531849430" width="40"/>